zalenix/portaldocs/portal-sdk/templates/top-onboarding.md

 ## Step 3 - AAD Onboarding
 1) For teams that require Graph access and AAD app for per extension tokens, please create a [workitem](http://aka.ms/portalfx/newextension)
+2) Any changes to the AAD app to add more permissions or reply URLs will require an additional workitem.
+Please schedule a meeting to go over the changes along with the onboarding
 2) Send email to [ibiza-onboarding@microsoft.com](mailTo:ibiza-onboarding@microsoft.com) with the workitem details and extension details.

 Here is the list of [graph endpoints](https://msft.spoppe.com/sites/Identity/MSODS/SitePages/AAD%20Environments.aspx) for different clouds